New Jersey Construction Litigation Lawyer

 If you are either the owner or the general contractor and are not contract specialists, trust the expertise and guidance of an experienced construction litigation lawyer like Bart W. Lombardo to help draft and execute the contract for you.
-Contact our office today for more information.
+Contact New Jersey construction litigation lawyer Bart W. Lombardo today for more information.

 Throughout the construction process, there is a wide range of disputes that can aries.
 From budget to timeline and other more technical aspects such as warranty issues, fire code violations, electrical issues, roofing and plumbing problems, inspection failures, mold and mildew, and building code violations.
 When disputes arise, it is difficult for a land or building owner who is not a professional in the construction industry to offer a fair fight.
 This is where having an experienced construction lawyer on your side is beneficial.

-Bart W. Lombardo, Attorney at Law has decades of experience handling construction dispute resolution in New Jersey.
+New Jersey construction litigation lawyer Bart W. Lombardo has decades of experience handling construction dispute resolution in New Jersey.
 To avoid lengthy litigation processes, there are a number of alternate dispute resolution options that he will suggest first.

 Mediation involves a neutral third-party mediator, to facilitate communication between the disputing parties.
 This is a private, informal way to attempt to resolve disagreements outside of the courtroom.
 In a mediation setting, the goal is to allow both parties to be heard and reach a mutual agreement.
 The mediator should not have a position to either party, not have any stake in the outcome.
 The mediator’s role is to clarify the main argument points for each party and to help clarify what is important and what is not.
 Once an agreement is reached, a construction attorney can help draft new contracts or amendments to current contracts.